 In addition to the objective parameters (sea state, turbidity, cloud cover, glare, etc.), it has been found that "subjective" estimation of overall sighting conditions best correlate with actual sightings data.
 As BFT is the primary target species for the ICCAT GBYP aerial surveys, the estimation of overall sighting conditions is based on the observers' opinion as to the probability of seeing BFT in the primary search area (i.e. from dead ahead to abeam and out to a declination angle of 20°).
 Conditions may vary on either side of the plane (particularly, but not exclusively, due to glare).
-Three categories can be chosen (note that their definitions are necessarily vague as they represent a subjective estimation of a variety of factors):
+Three categories can be chosen to be filled for each side (note that their definitions are necessarily vague as they represent a subjective estimation of a variety of factors):

 Good: This is when the observer believes that the likelihood of seeing BFT within the search area is reasonably good.
-Normally, good subjective conditions will require a sea state of two or less and a turbidity of less than 2.
+Normally, good subjective conditions will require a sea state of 2 or less on a Beaufort scale and a turbidity of less than 2.